OpenBB-finance/OpenBB/website/content/terminal/reference/portfolio/rbeta.md

 ---
 title: rbeta
-description: This page provides a detailed guide on the use of the 'rbeta' function to show rolling beta of a portfolio versus a benchmark over different time periods.
+description: "This page provides a detailed guide on the use of the 'rbeta' function" to show rolling beta of a portfolio versus a benchmark over different time periods.
   It covers the available periods and how to use them.
 keywords: